 Every year in May, school district stakeholders in New York elect their representatives to the local school boards.
-There are around 120 of them in Long Island alone.
-The school boards consist of 5 to 9 ordinary residents who earn living in their line of profession and, in addition, they volunteer their free time on behalf of the students and community.
+There are around 120 school districts in Long Island alone.
+The school boards consist of 5 to 9 school district residents who earn living in their line of profession and, in addition, they volunteer their free time on behalf of the students and community.

 The school boards govern the school district.
-In many communities, the school districts are the largest employers. ($54M/year in MUFSD of 1700 students) The individual board members have no authority outside of the boardroom, but the school board as a whole serves as the governing body.
+In many communities, the school districts are the largest employers.
+For example, $54M/year in Malverne school district of 1700 students.
+The individual board members have no authority outside of the boardroom, but the school board as a whole serves as the governing body.

 - The hiring and firing of the local school system superintendent.